Women Improve Sex & Cure Urinary Incontinence… Orgasm Shot® (O-Shot®)

 If you are a sex educator and would like to learn more about this procedure as well as be listed on this website as a counselor who understands this procedure, then click here.

 Buyer Beware!
 The O Shot® (Orgasm Shot®) Procedure is a specific way of using growth factors to rejuvenate the vagina for help with stress incontinence and with sexual dysfunction.
 Injected in the wrong way, results could be useless or worse.
-The name is protected by US Patent & Trademark law and only physicians licensed to use the name and listed here should be consulted.
+The name is protected by US Patent & Trademark law and only physicians who are members of our O-Shot® provider group and listed here are licensed to use the name & trusted for consulted.